department-of-decentralization/Ecosystem-Job-Openings/EWF-is-hiring.md

 To find out [more about EWF head out to our page](https://energyweb.org/) or [check out our code on GitHub.](https://github.com/energywebfoundation)

 ## Open positions
-:exclamation: Details and appication info in the links.
+:exclamation: Details and application info in the links.

 - [(Senior) Systems Administrator / DevOp](https://github.com/energywebfoundation/jobs/blob/master/SystemsAdministrator_DevOp_x2_full_time.md)